ctizen/configs-old/.vim/plugged/fzf/ADVANCED.md

 ### Toggling between data sources

-You're not limiited to just one reload binding.
+You're not limited to just one reload binding.
 Set up multiple bindings so you can switch between data sources.

 ```sh